FatmaTaieb/FatmaTaieb/README.md

 I’m a final-year engineering student at ENIG – accredited EUR-ACE – with a major in **Communications and Networks**.
 Currently working on a **PFE project** titled:

-> 🛡️ *"Design and Deployment Automation of a Fortinet SD-WAN Architecture with IaC (Terraform & Ansible)"*
+> 🛡️ *"Design and Deployment Automation of a Fortinet SD-WAN Architecture with IaC (TAnsible)"*

-My goal? **Join a major company** as a cybersecurity or network engineer, delivering smart, automated, and secure infrastructures.

 ---